 Rhythm & Ribs BBQ Festival, Tifton

-One of the newest barbecue festivals in Georgia, the Rhythm & Ribs BBQ Festival in Tifton March 3, 2018, has done it right!
+One of the newest barbecue festivals in Georgia, the Rhythm & Ribs BBQ Festival in Tifton in March has done it right!
 Pairing local bands with barbecue results in family-friendly fun with arts and crafts, vendors, a kids’ zone, tons of free entertainment, and pounds of smoky barbecue.

 Atlanta Food & Wine Festival

-The Atlanta Food & Wine Festival (May 31 - June 3, 2018) does an exceptional job of preserving and promoting Southern food and drink traditions.
+The Atlanta Food & Wine Festival in May does an exceptional job of preserving and promoting Southern food and drink traditions.
 Introducing new and exciting food trends, using products unique to the South, and providing delicious food and drink samples, makes this one of Georgia's best.

 Watermelon Days Festival, Cordele

 In the South Georgia community of Cordele, you’ll find the biggest, sweetest watermelons in the world.
-To celebrate the watermelon harvest — and all good things grown in the South — Cordele’s Watermelon Days Festival (June 2018) has parades; watermelon eating, seed spitting and chucking contests; and sweet, cold wedges of watermelon.
+To celebrate the watermelon harvest in June — and all good things grown in the South — Cordele's Watermelon Days Festival has parades; watermelon eating, seed spitting and chucking contests; and sweet, cold wedges of watermelon.

 Shrimp & Grits Festival, Jekyll Island

-Located on the Golden Isles on the Georgia coast, Jekyll Island serves up pristine beaches, beautiful wildlife and the annual Shrimp & Grits Festival (September).
-This three-day festival offers up shrimp, family fun, shrimp, live entertainment and more shrimp!
+Located on the Golden Isles on the Georgia coast, Jekyll Island serves up pristine beaches, beautiful wildlife and the annual Shrimp & Grits Festival.
+This three-day festival in November offers up shrimp, family fun, shrimp, live entertainment and more shrimp!
 You can even show off your shrimp cooking skills in the amateur and professional cooking competitions — or at least taste the winning teams!

 Savannah Food & Wine Festival

-Experience Southern charm and hospitality during the weeklong Savannah Food & Wine Festival (Nov.
-5-11, 2018).
+Experience Southern charm and hospitality during the weeklong Savannah Food & Wine Festival in November.
 Savannah is the perfect backdrop for this festival, offering hundreds of foods to sample, regional and international wine and cocktail tastings, and dozens of culinary events — like the largest low country boil, master cooking classes, and bubbles and brunch — in between tastings.